Dating is a phase of discovery – whether or not you are recovering from a toxic relationship.

 But for those who are trying to break patterns of choosing the wrong partners, shedding “people pleasing” tendencies and putting oneself into HIGH-VALUE status should be the number one priority, even if doing so results in being single for a while.

 In the early days of dating, you may feel inclined to show a new date that you are good relationship material by proving how understanding and forgiving you can be.
 As a result, you overlook “mistakes” and faux pas in order to make sure the person likes and approves of you.

 He was only a few minutes late.
 Happens to everyone, right?

 Even though you didn’t hear from him for almost a week, he had reasonable excuses as to why he didn’t call.
 After all, you don’t want to come off as a nag or intolerant.
 Men hate that stuff, correct?

-The problem with the above mentalities is that you are making this person, whom you barely know, more important that you’re making yourself – i.e., putting yourself into LOW VALUE category while making them HIGH VALUE.
+The problem with the above mindsets is that you are making this person, whom you barely know, more important that you’re making yourself – i.e., putting yourself into LOW-VALUE category while making them HIGH VALUE.

 His schedule, work and family obligations, dinner time, etc. begin to be more important than yours.

 You cancel on friends and family when she texts you out of the blue to go to dinner – with no prior mention of going out.